 - Chopped Parsley

-Turn off the food processor and add chickpeas.
-Blend for 30 seconds
+- Turn off the food processor and add drained chickpeas.
+Blend until smooth.

 Tahini paste is a sesame paste that can be found online or in the grocery store near the peanut butter.